dchicchon/Polus/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+name: 🐞 Bug Report
+title: '[bug] '
+description: Report a bug
+labels: ['type: bug', 'status: needs triage']

+body:
+  - type: markdown
+    attributes:
+      value: |
+        ## First of all
+        1. Please search for existing issues about this problem first.
+        2. Remember to follow our community guidelines and be friendly.

+  - type: textarea
+    id: description
+    attributes:
+      label: Describe the bug
+      description: A clear description of what the bug is.
+Include screenshots if applicable.
+      placeholder: Bug description
+    validations:
+      required: true

+  - type: textarea
+    id: reproduction
+    attributes:
+      label: Reproduction
+      description: Steps to reproduce the behavior.
+      placeholder: |
+        1. Go to ...
+        2. Click on ...
+        3. See error

+  - type: textarea
+    id: expected-behavior
+    attributes:
+      label: Expected behavior
+      description: A clear description of what you expected to happen.

+  - type: textarea
+    id: info
+    attributes:
+      label: Platform and versions
+      description: Polus Version at chrome://extensions
+    validations:
+      required: true

+  - type: textarea
+    id: context
+    attributes:
+      label: Additional context
+      description: Add any other context about the problem here.